regdude/makeup/README.md

 # Makeup sponge

 While you can apply makeup without any brushes or sponges, the makeup sponge is almost critical to your makeup.
-The purpose of makeup sponge is to blend your makeup, but you will soon notice that using fingers to blend your makeup has a very limited effect, this is where a makeup sponge can be a gamechanger, some consider it as the most valuable tool in makeup.
+The purpose of makeup sponge is to blend your makeup, but you will soon notice that using fingers to blend your makeup has a very limited effect, this is where a makeup sponge can be a game changer, some consider it as the most valuable tool in makeup.
 Consider getting just about any makeup sponge, the price will not matter much, as long as it looks something like this:

 ![Makeup sponge](makeup_sponge.jpg "Makeup sponge")